mose/anyquestion/README.md

 This is a web app for managing the step "Do you have any question?" that happens at the end of a talk.
 It's inspired by a feature present in [Daskit](https://www.daskit.com/) which is not open source (yet?).
 Every talk has a room, people ask questions there and vote on other people questions.
 Then it gets easy for the speaker to select the question with the more weight.

+There is a test install on http://anyquestion.herokuapp.com/ .
+As the data are not persisted, it's reset when the dyno goes to sleep.

 ## Usage

 Code is not finished yet. but you can launch with: